-A colonoscopy is a type of endoscopy that is used to examine the colon and small intestine in order to detect any abnormalities (inflammation, ulcers, etc.).
-The procedure usually lasts around 15-20 minutes.
+A colonoscopy is a type of endoscopy that is used to examine the colon and small intestine in order to detect any abnormalities (inflammation, ulcers, polyps, etc.).
+The procedure can take anywhere from 20 to 60 minutes, depending on what is found during the procedure.

 Before the test you should follow instructions for cleansing the bowel to make it easier for the doctor to observe it.
 This will involve drinking only liquids in the 24 hours before the procedure, and taking a solution that will help you empty your bowels.